 Lexington, Virginia attracts many types of people.
 It’s the kind of place where professors, artists, farmers, college students and retirees all feel right at home.
 Some people move to Lexington, VA to work for a college.
 Some people move here to be closer to their grandchildren.
 Some people move here because they randomly took the I-64 exit and happened to fall in love with the area.

 Beautiful natural surroundings and a strong sense of community enhance the quality of life for Lexington, Buena Vista and Rockbridge County residents.
 There are many reasons to move to Lexington, Virginia and the surrounding area.
-When you decide to make your move, RE/MAX Town & Country’s Lexington, VA real estate agents are here to help!
+When you decide to make your move, Lexington Real Estate Connection’s Lexington, VA real estate agents are here to help!

 The Outdoorsy Life